StrongeLeeroy/ipui2ipei/README.md

-IPUI 2 IPEI - Modular Version
+IPUI 2 IPEI
 ===========
 ###### by Gorka Hernandez

 *IPUI 2 IPEI converts DECT phone IPUI codes to standard IPEI ones, all done in an ETSI compliant process.*
-*This version has it's JS scripts in a separate directory.*
+*Built using a modular design and latest Bootstrap version (v3.2.0)*

 ---